 These are the Home Assistant installer supported machine types:

-For example if you have x86-64 computer (these are most of the modern Intel or AMD CPUs) you have to copy/paste the qemux86-64 after the –machine parameter in the command below.
-If you have Intel-NUC, get the intel-nuc and so on.
+TIP!: For example if you have x86-64 computer (these are most of the modern Intel or AMD CPUs) you have to select generic-x86-64.

-Firs setup will take some time.
-After a minute, or 5 or even 10 (be patient here) you can try to open your device IP on port 8123 (default Home Assistant port).
+First start of the Home Assistant supervised will take some time.
+After a minute or 5 or even 10 (be patient here) you can try to open a new browser/tab and type your device IP on port 8123 (default Home Assistant port).
+Example: 192.168.0.2:8123

 That means everything is fine and you just have to wait some more 🤣 (around 20 minutes) for everything to finish.